Melody is a volunteer for the Center for Disease and Control Prevention. She enjoys sharing her personal experience with

 Do Bed Bugs Prefer Humans or Pets?

 Many people feel confusion because bed bugs are known to dislike hair and fur and that they prefer a human host.
 It is true that they prefer humans and dislike fur.
 It is also true that they will take what they can get when they can get it.
 The scientific fact is that bed bugs can feed on any warm-blooded animal, so they are not going to let themselves starve just because they dislike fur.

 In almost all cases, except a rare few, you are going to get bitten before your cat does.
 Bed bugs are the hungry wolf, and you are the grandma.
 They will not eat Little Red Riding Hood (your cat) until after they eat grandma (you).

 Reasons a Bed Bug Bites a Furry Pet

-Since bed bugs don't like pet fur or blood there is usually an underlying reason that bed bugs target them.
+Since bed bugs don't like pet fur or blood, there is usually an underlying reason why bed bugs target them.
 The main reason a cat or dog may be bitten by a bed bug is that failed extermination measures upset the bed bugs' natural feeding patterns.

 When you exterminate, these insects look for areas that have not been treated.
 If you are unsuccessful in your extermination attempts, the bugs will climb into dressers and on top of curtains to find a safe place to hide until their next meal.
 They may even target a pet's bed while looking for a meal.